jalaali/jalaali-hs/Readme.md

 # Jalaali Haskell

-A few Haskell functions for converting Gregorian and Jalaali calendar systems to each other.
+A few Haskell functions for converting Jalaali (Jalali, Persian, Khayyami, Khorshidi, Shamsi) and Gregorian calendar systems to each other.

 ## About